Anchor PDAs and Accounts

 Create a new Anchor project

-To begin, let’s create a new project using anchor init
+To begin, let’s create a new project using anchor init.

 anchor init anchor-movie-review-program

-Next, navigate to the lib.rs
+Next, navigate to the lib.rs file within the programs folder and you should

 see the following starter code.